 An email is declared as a “bounce” when it cannot be delivered to the recipient and is returned with an error message.

 There are two types of bounces and Mailjet handles each type differently:

-Soft Bounce: This is a temporary issue such as the recipient’s inbox is full or a connection timeout.
-Mailjet will automatically attempt to resend the email.
-If the email is not delivered in 24 hours, it is marked as a bounce.
+Soft Bounce: This is a temporary issue such as the recipient’s inbox being full or a connection timeout.

 Although Mailjet will handle bounce emails, it is important to regularly remove bounced email addresses from your contact lists to avoid deliverability issues.
 You may wish to read the FAQ: How to maintain a list of responsive contacts.